dmorse/pscfpp/README.md

 ## Features

-All PSCF programs are designed to treat an incompressible mixture of block polymers, linear homopolymers and small molecule (point-particle) solvents species.
+All PSCF programs are designed to treat an incompressible mixture of block polymers, homopolymers and small molecule (point-particle) solvent species.
 All polymeric species are treated using the standard Gaussian model of a polymer as a continuous random walk.

 Features that are common to all of the PSCF programs include:

   - Mixtures of any number of block polymers, homopolymers, and solvent species

-  - Arbitrarily complex acyclic branched block polymers, as well as linear polymers.
+  - Arbitrarily complex acyclic branched block polymers, as well as linear block polymers.

-  - Canonical, grand-canonical or mixed statistical ensembles - Users may specify either a volume fraction or a chemical potential for each species
+  - Canonical, grand-canonical or mixed statistical ensembles - users may specify either a volume fraction or a chemical potential for each species

   - Efficient simulation of sequences of parameter choices along a path in parameter space using extrapolation to compute initial guesses.

+  - Efficient Anderson-mixing iteration algorithms

   - Examples of converged solutions and input scripts